Drovosek01/ReplaceHexPatcher/README.md

 ```
 - `hex pattern` has no strict format.
   - There can be any number of spaces and `\x` characters between the values in the pattern - all of them will be deleted (their presence will not cause errors)
+  - Wildcard characters `??` can be used in search and replace patterns
 - the separator between the search and replace patterns can be one of the characters `/`,`\`,`|`
 - in the `-patterns` parameter, you can pass both an array of patterns in the form of comma-separated strings, and 1 line in which the sets of patterns are separated by a comma
 - you can pass the `-makeBackup` parameter and then the original file will be saved with the added extension `.bak`